-The opportunity for the person to cause death or serious bodily injury to the armed security officer or other person must be present.
+The opportunity for the person to cause death or serious bodily injury to the armed security guard or another person must be present.

-The armed security officer or other person must be in actual jeopardy of death or serious bodily injury.
+The armed security guard or another person must be in actual jeopardy of death or serious bodily injury.
 For example, threats accompanied by some type of aggressive action would indicate jeopardy.

-The armed security guard will have the burden of proving that the force used against him/her was deadly in nature!
+The armed security guard will have the burden of proving that the force used against him or her was deadly in nature!

 What is "excessive force"?
-It is more force than is (was) necessary to accomplish a result.
+It is more force than is (was) necessary to accomplish a result, for example:

-For example:

-- Using a firearm when other means appropriate or available - Excessive gunfire - Deadly force after suspect down - Deadly force against a fleeing suspect not actively using deadly force
+- using a firearm when other means appropriate or available - excessive gunfire - deadly force after suspect down - deadly force against a fleeing suspect not actively using deadly force

 What is "negligent force?"
-Negligent force is the use of force in a manner that endangers others.
+Negligent force is the use of force in a manner that endangers others, for example:

-For example:

-- Firing in a crowded area - Firing "randomly"/" blindly"
+- firing in a crowded area - firing "randomly"/"blindly"

-Also, (instruct your students to) never fire a "warning shot" unless the armed security guard has the right to use deadly force and agency policy allows the firing of a warning shot.
+Also, (instruct your students to) never fire a "warning shot" unless the armed security guard has the right to use deadly force and company policy allows the firing of a warning shot.

-A firearm is an inherently dangerous instrumentality which requires a high degree of care in its use.
+A firearm is considered to be an inherently dangerous instrumentality which requires a high degree of care in its use.

-There are rarely incidents of an "accidental discharge"; however, there are "unintentional discharges or negligent discharges" because of human error (even in manufacturing.)
+There are rarely incidents of an "accidental discharge"; however, there are "unintentional discharges" or "negligent discharges" as a result of human error (even in manufacturing.)